By:

 1. The Great Barrier Reef, Australia

 It is the most extensive coral reef system in the world and a UNESCO World Heritage Site.
 The reef is comprised of thousands of coral cays and a labyrinth of lagoons, channels, and coral gardens.
-Visitors can experience the reef’s beauty through snorkeling, diving, or even taking a scenic flight.
+Visitors can experience the reef’s beauty through snorkeling, diving, or even taking a scenic flight overhead.

 Read our guide to visiting the Great Barrier Reef